stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 }
 ```

-Note that only one mapped region is permitted for a given device memory instance.
+Note that only one mapped region is permitted for a given memory instance.

-An NIO buffer can then be retrieved from the mapped region to read or write to the memory:
+An NIO buffer can then be retrieved from the mapped region to read or write the memory:

 ```java
 public ByteBuffer buffer(long offset, long size) {